habin-isa/CV/README.md

 Design and Admin Assistant (Part-time)

-High-end architecture firm, creating client packages, website design and newsletter design
+High-end architecture firm, creating client packages, website design and newsletter design.
+I was given a lot of responsibility in this role, responsible for work presented directly to clients.

 ## Interests

-- Building - Little robotics with arduinos and woodwork
 - Skiing, Running, Tennis - Keeping active is important to me
-- Cooking - Obsessive over sweet treats whether it's candying orange peel or making banoffee pie
+- Cooking - Obsessive over sweet treats whether it's candying orange peel or making Korean food!
 - Galleries - The Curve and Victoria Miro being favourites
 - Sound art and production - Usually at the Barbican or Cafe OTO, recently experimented with ixiLANG and SuperCollider
+- Building - Small projects with arduino's and woodwork - given the opportunity I would set up my own outdoor workshop in Cali

-## Contact
+## Details

+- (b.
+1994) British South Korean, fluent in English and Korean
 - Email: habinisabellekim@gmail.com
 - Phone: 07921502765
 - [Artist Website](https://habin-isa.com)